-All Financial Apps are powered by datasets located on an Open Data Portal or Open Performance site.
+All Financial modules are powered by datasets located on an Open Data Portal or Performance Insights site.
 Below we've outlined a general guideline for updating your Open Budget datasets.

 1. Ensure you have the proper permissions to update Open Budget data

-In order to update the datasets, you need to have a Socrata Account with a site role permission of Publisher or Admin, or be the owner or contributor of that dataset.
-Anyone can view and download the datasets that power your app.
+In order to update the datasets, you need to have a Data & Insights Account with a site role permission of Publisher or Admin, or be the owner or contributor of that dataset.
+Anyone can view and download the datasets that power your module.

 2. Locate your Open Budget datasets

 To identify the location of your datasets, administrators can find the domain under the Dataset Settings of the admin panel.
 Clicking the "View Dataset" button will direct you to the dataset.

 Note: There are 5 datasets (Capital Project Phases dataset is optional).

 3. Prepare your data before updating or uploading

 The most important thing to remember in updating your Open Budget site is that the new dataset must contain the same columns as the hosted dataset.
 Extra columns are all right, but the software powering the site will be looking for the schema which have been mapped to the columns.
 Missing schema values will result in problems within the logic of the site, causing it to break.
 Too many null values in columns that are powering aspects of the site - such as the drill-down hierarchy or the fund values, will also result in errors.

 To avoid this, we recommend downloading the hosted dataset and cross-checking columns to be sure that everything is accounted for.
 Another way to check is by looking at the hierarchies set up in your admin panel.
 Taking extra steps to make sure you are ready with clean data will ensure a smooth update process.